The Story So Far (book): Summary

 The Story So Far chronicles the evolution of Hindi cinema from the release of Ardeshir Irani's Alam Ara, India's first sound film, in 1931 to 2002, and details milestones created by the industry before the independence of India.
 It examines the industry's actors' life, both on-screen (including their debuts, commercial successes and film launches) and off-screen (including their personal life).

 Background and release

 Bhawana Somaaya had worked as an editor for Screen magazine of the Indian Express Limited for three years.
 The Story So Far was edited by Somaaya and marked her fourth book after Amitabh Bachchan: The Legend (1999), Salaam Bollywood: The Pain and the Passion (2000), and Take 25: Star Insights & Attitudes (2002).
-It was published by the Indian Express Limited at an private event, attended by Juhi Chawla and Tusshar Kapoor, in Mumbai's Oxford Bookstore on 12 February 2003.
+It was published by the Indian Express Limited at a private event, attended by Juhi Chawla and Tusshar Kapoor, in Mumbai's Oxford Bookstore on 12 February 2003.
 Jeanne E. Fredriksen from India Currents was ambivalent of the book, saying, "Sadly—but understandably—it is weighed down by ads."